 What is Mold?

 Selling a home where mold grows can be a difficult feat.
-Mold are fungi which are found outdoors and indoors.
+Mold are fungi that are found outdoors and indoors.
 It has been estimated that there are hundreds of thousands of mold types.
 There are many different types of mold (indoor and outdoor) and mold grows in warm and humid conditions.
 Mold can appear as black spots and can spread via spores which can spread by water or they are airborne.

 Where is mold found?

 Mold can be found outdoors in damp and shady areas where there are plants, vegetation, and moisture.
 Indoor mold can be found where there are humid conditions such as a shower.
 I am sure you have seen what looks like mold in a shower, in grout lines.
 It is important to keep that cleaned up when selling a home where mold grows.

 How to know if you have a leak somewhere that is not that obvious?